umalingaswami/Ecommerce-SpringBootProject/.swm/functional-doc-for-admincontroller.g3iqz25s.sw.md

     DeleteCategory --> CategoriesPage
 ```

 This document captures the core business processes and rules extracted from the codebase, focusing on user and admin interactions with authentication, profile, categories, products, and customer data.
-It avoids technical jargon and validation details in business rules, providing a clear view for business stakeholders.
+It avoids technical jargon and validation details in business rules, providing a clear view for business stakeholders.&nbsp;

 <SwmMeta version="3.0.0" repo-id="Z2l0aHViJTNBJTNBRWNvbW1lcmNlLVNwcmluZ0Jvb3RQcm9qZWN0JTNBJTNBdW1hbGluZ2Fzd2FtaQ==" repo-name="Ecommerce-SpringBootProject"><sup>Powered by [Swimm](https://app.swimm.io/)</sup></SwmMeta>